kishorekonjeti/aqua/README.md

 * Nginx server
 * Allure reports
 ### What i did as per the assignment:
+ * **PEP8** standards followed throughout the development.

- Developed test cases for GET and POST api REST calls for one for Pass and one for fail case.
+ * Developed test cases for GET and POST api REST calls for one for Pass and one for fail case.
- Used Allure framework to see the resultent Reports.
+ * Used Allure framework to see the resultent Reports.
- Used pytest framework to create tests.
+ * Used pytest framework to create tests.
- Added command line option --browser to supply browser name. (default to chrome)
+ * Added command line option --browser to supply browser name. (default to chrome)

 ### Brief note on artifacts:
  Artifact Name | Description